Lee Gelernt

 Recent Mentions

-United States United States: Lee Gelernt is an attorney with the American Civil Liberties Union who helped bring the legal challenge against Trump's use of the Alien Enemies Act.
+United States United States: Lee Gelernt, an attorney with the American Civil Liberties Union, said that the appeals court 'correctly held that the administration’s unprecedented use of the Alien Enemies Act was unlawful.'
 8